MistaHolmes/DraftDock/README.md

 - A **React + Vite** frontend for reading, writing, and discovering blogs
 - An **Express + TypeScript** backend with REST APIs, a WebSocket server, and a CRDTs-powered collaborative editing server
-- **DockStudio**, a Next.js AI-powered in-browser code IDE backed by WebContainers
+- **DockStudio**, a Next.js AI-powered in-browser code IDE backed by WebContainers and a Python FastAPI backend
-- A **Next.js Admin Panel** for platform moderation and analytics
 - A **self-hosted monitoring** service that watches endpoints, databases, and infrastructure

 ---